Cheryl-Lau/astero/README.md

 work_gGbA_fine_2 is an example work dir used for GYRE fine grid scanning in our project.

-src contains the edited src codes in astero module [Note that the src files in the work directories are also edited]
+src contains the edited src codes in astero module [Note that these are NOT the src files inside the work directories]

 The src codes are coupled to the edited version of ADIPLS provided in the 'adipls' repository.